uqbar-dao/dev-suite/readme.md

 ```
 Note that the private key we're initializing the sequencer app with matches that of the seed phrase we're using in the wallet -- so you'll be the one collecting gas fees for transactions run through that local sequencer.

+This sequencer initialization script launches a new "town" into the rollup with a nice starting state for testing.
+It contains the contract-publishing contract, zigs token contract, and a generic NFT contract pre-deployed.
+From the wallets provided below, you can send zigs, publish contracts, and deploy NFT projects.
+There's one NFT project pre-deployed as well, with a single NFT in the wallet we import above.

 Seed phrases / private key / public key combos with tokens pre-supplied on init script: